What is Yoga?

 The Insurance Company CIGNA recognizes the benefits of Hatha Yoga.
 In some instances Insurance companies such as Cigna and employers may cover alternative health treatments.
 Pls consult with them if your plan is eligibal.

-GreenMedTV offers an excellent overview on the eight health benefits of Yoga:
+GreenMedTV offers an excellent,quick overview on eight health benefits of Yoga:

 National Geographic reported on a study by Ohio State University whereby Cancer patients who practiced yoga as part off their cancer treatment were significantly better off those who didnt.
 Inflammation was much better controlled.
 HYA is certified by MD Anderson for such yoga treatments.